cozyfestiv/starter-restaurant-reservation/README.md

 # Thinkful Capstone: Restaurant Reservation System

-This is a full-stack application completed as a captstone project for the Thinkful's full-stack software engineering program.
-This application allows a restauarant to manage reservations, by creating, editing, seating and canceling reservations.
+This is a full-stack application completed as a capstone project for Thinkful's full-stack software engineering program.
+This application allows a restauarant to manage reservations by creating, editing, seating, and canceling reservations.
 It includes a search feature for finding reservations by phone number.

 ## Live Demo